 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Cabo San Lucas varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Cabo San Lucas is September, with an average of 5.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 24% on September 6.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Cabo San Lucas experiences significant seasonal variation in monthly rainfall.